alanmitchell/bmon/docs/source/calculated-fields.rst

 Deprecated Calculated Field Functions
 -------------------------------------

-.. warning:: Deprecated functions are described below and are present for backwards
+.. warning:: Deprecated functions are described below and are present for backward
     compatibility.
 Instead, use the ``genericCalc`` feature, described earlier in this document, for new work.